rafaelpernil2/StatefulPromises/README.md

 .retryRejected(): If when calling promiseALl() or promiseAny(), some promise failed, you may retry those automatically with this method.
 Ideal for automatic error recovery

-.exec: For executing a single promise.
+.exec(): For executing a single promise.
 Behaves exactly as promiseAll and promiseAny and is added to a the associated batch

-.isBatchCompleted

-.isBatchFulfilled
+.isBatchCompleted(): Returns true once all the promises in the batch have been resolved or rejected

+.isBatchFulfilled(): Once the batch is completed, it returns true if all promises were resolved and false if some had been rejected

+.observeStatus(): Allows you to access the current status of any of the promises of your batch

+.getStatusList(): Returns an object with the sttatuses of all promises in the batch.
+Each status property is a Knockout Observable variable

-#### PromiseBatch
+#### Full test suite:
+* Almost a 100 automated tests ensure each commit works as intended

 ## Usage